British Hong Kong: Cinema

-Hong Kong developed into a filmmaking hub during the late 1940s as a wave of Shanghai filmmakers migrated to the territory, and these movie veterans helped build the colony's entertainment industry over the next decade.
+Film making in Hong Kong began as early as 1909, but Hong Kong was not a film making hub until the late 1940s, when a wave of Shanghai filmmakers migrated to the territory; these movie veterans helped build the colony's entertainment industry over the next decade.
 By the 1960s, the city was well known to overseas audiences through films such as The World of Suzie Wong.
 When Bruce Lee's The Way of the Dragon was released in 1972, local productions became popular outside Hong Kong.
 During the 1980s, films such as A Better Tomorrow, As Tears Go By, and Zu Warriors from the Magic Mountain expanded global interest beyond martial arts films; locally made gangster films, romantic dramas, and supernatural fantasies became popular.
-Hong Kong cinema continued to be internationally successful over the following decade with critically acclaimed dramas such as Farewell My Concubine, To Live, and Chungking Express.
-The city's martial arts film roots are evident in the roles of the most prolific Hong Kong actors.
+Hong Kong cinema continued to be internationally successful over the following decade with critically acclaimed dramas such as Farewell My Concubine, To Live and Wong Kar Wai movies.
+The city's martial arts film roots were evident in the roles of the most prolific Hong Kong actors.
 Jackie Chan, Donnie Yen, Jet Li, Chow Yun-fat, and Michelle Yeoh frequently play action-oriented roles in foreign films.
-At the height of the local movie industry in the early 1990s, over 400 films were produced each year; since then, industry momentum shifted to mainland China.
-The number of films produced annually has declined to about 60 in 2017.
+At the height of the local movie industry in the early 1990s, over 400 films were produced each year; since then, industry momentum has shifted to mainland China.
+The number of films produced annually declined to about 60 in 2017.